 Bomber Command changed tactics and grouped bomber squadrons into large forces and sent them against varied targets.
 Lancasters were now being used for more indiscriminate bombing raids designed to destroy civilian morale.
 This was the strategy of 'area' bombing (aka 'blind bombing') on German cities as well as targets in Italy and occupied Europe.
 Major raids on German cities included the bombing of Berlin, Cologne, Dresden, Essen, Hamburg, Nuremberg, and Stuttgart.

 Another tactical improvement was getting the bombers to work better together when over the target area.
 The bombers, often numbering several hundred and sometimes up to 1,000, had their target identified by a first wave of light bombers dropping fire bombs, then the Lancasters went in and dropped first explosive bombs and then incendiaries to set ablaze the ruins.
 Cities were often well-defended.
 The bombers had to run the gauntlet of fighter defences and flak batteries – many radar-controlled.
-Some flak batteries were even put on trains that pursued a flight of bombers from the ground.
+Some flak batteries were even put on trains that could be moved to hit a known flight of bombers from the ground.
 The number of casualties on the ground of these area bombing raids was enormous, but the effect on morale was minimal, just as it had been when the German Luftwaffe had bombed British cities earlier in the war.
 Nevertheless, Bomber Command continued its strategy of area bombing.

 Lancasters with crews still in training were frequently used to fly diversionary routes to confuse the enemy while Lancasters loaded with bombs operated elsewhere.
-Another diversionary tactic performed by Lancasters was to drop Window, strips covered in tin foil, which interfered with German radar systems.
+Another diversionary tactic performed by Lancasters was to drop Window, strips covered in metal foil, which interfered with German radar systems.
 By the spring of 1943, the combination of diversionary squadrons, better radar systems, improved radio communication between bomber crews, jamming devices, and pathfinder TIs greatly improved the effectiveness of the bombing raids, as indicated in the following official report from Bomber Command for the Barmen-Wuppertal raid in eastern Germany at the end of May 1943 by a force which included 272 Lancasters:

 611 aircraft, out of a force of 719, attacked the Barmen district of Wuppertal with very great success.
 The fire-raising technique was effectively employed, as a complement to ground marking, resulting in the best concentration yet achieved by the Pathfinder Force.
 Immense damage was caused in the town, covering over 1,000 acres and affecting 113 industrial concerns, as well as totally disrupting the transport system and public utilities.